stan14100/eosio-did-method/README.md

         eosio-network = "mainnet" / "kylin" / "jungle" / "telos"
         eosio-account-name = *as specified by the EOSIO blockchain software*

+*At the moment the did-registry-contract is deployed only on the jungle testnet.
+That's why the `eosio-network` is not currently part of the DID.*

 ## Method CRUD Operations
 ### Create / Register